Chandra380/skycast/README.md

 - <p>This is a weather web app.
-It provides info of current weather status and forecast for the next 10 days.<p>
+It provides info of current weather status and forecast for the next 10 days.</p>
-- Frontend is built using ReactJs, MUI, SCSS, HTML.
+- <p>Frontend is built using ReactJs, MUI, SCSS, HTML.</p>
-- Yahoo weather API is used here for fetching data.
+- <p>Yahoo weather API is used here for fetching data.</p>